 From coast to canal, Naples Florida offers a wide variety of unparalleled fishing adventures.
 Each fishing environment provides a beautiful and unique experience.
-Whether its the clear offshore waters, exciting backcountry and brackish water fishing, or the never ending collections of canals that criss-cross through the landscape of Southwest Florida.
+Whether its the clear offshore waters, exciting backcountry and brackish water fishing, or the never-ending collections of canals that criss-cross through the landscape of Southwest Florida.

-In this blog post we will be focusing on the best fishing in Naples that does not require a boat.
-But a fishing or hunting license is required to be with you when you are engaged the licensed activity.
+In this blog post, we will be focusing on the best fishing in Naples that does not require a boat.
+But a fishing or hunting license is required to be with you when you have engaged the licensed activity.
 When ordering online or by calling 888-347-4356, you’ll have a temporary license or “print number” that will be good for 30 days from the date of purchase, enabling you to hunt (in season) or fish on the date your license starts.

 Our favorite places to fish in Naples without a boat

 At the Naples Fishing Pier, anybody can fish without a license at Naples Municipal Beach and Pier.
 A bulk fishing license covers all users 24 hours a day for groups who have different tastes; you can enjoy the fishing while the others have 10 miles of beach to explore.
 But even non-fishing fans can enjoy the pier.
 Bird watching is almost a guarantee; dolphin and stingray sightings are also popular from the pier.

 Accessible on foot from Delnor Wiggins State Park or from Barefoot Beach, or by boat (launch from the Cocohatchee River Park for direct access).
 Snook can be found along the inside beaches, especially on the north end during outgoing tides.
 No vessels are permitted to anchor within 100 feet of the designated fishing area, which encompasses the pass.
 You may fish from the shoreline along Wiggins Pass or wade fish in Water Turkey Bay.
 Fishing is prohibited in the swimming areas of the park.